 Download the Membership Application Form (PDF).
-This application must include two written personal character references from people who have known you for at least two years - NOT people you work with or close relatives.
-The references must be addressed to St Ives Pistol Club and not "to whom it may concern".
-After hours contact phone numbers for referees are required.
+This application must include two written personal character references from people over the age of 18, who have known you for at least two years - NOT people you work with or close relatives.

 Applications for membership are not automatically accepted.
 Applicants must be of good character and reputation, and either hold or be eligible to hold a Firearms Licence.
 NSW Police do not usually grant a licence where the applicant has a prior criminal conviction or is the subject of any order relating to violence or firearms.

 You will need to have been in contact with our Membership Officer and had your paperwork approved before attending the Intake Induction Night.
 There are strictly limited slots available in each intake; if you should turn up to an Induction night without prior approval of your application, you will NOT be accepted for that intake.